Empalme, Sonora

+Name

 In Spanish, the word empalme means "junction".
-At first, the community site was called Kilómetro Nueve because it was nine kilometers out of the port city of Guaymas.
-Then for a while it was called El Empalme meaning the junction.
+At first, the community site was called Kilómetro Nueve because it was nine kilometres out of the port city of Guaymas.
+Then it was called El Empalme meaning the junction.
 The El was soon dropped.

+History

-Unlike other towns or cities in Mexico, Empalme was built completely by foreigners, specifically the Utah Construction Company under contract to the Southern Pacific Railroad Company.
+Unlike other towns or cities in Mexico, Empalme was built entirely by foreigners, specifically the Utah Construction Company under contract to the Southern Pacific Railroad Company.
 Very few native materials were used in the construction.
 The founders owned a major railroad, affording easy transportation of materials and personnel.
 The purpose of the settlement was to provide repair facilities for SP operations in Mexico, with a large shop and roundhouse.
 They still exist today, although unused; repair and maintenance now being done in Guadalajara, Jalisco.
 Hundreds of the homes built originally still exist in Empalme, their design and materials unchanged.

 One native feature that the developers used was the planting of hundreds of Ficus microcarpa known locally as the Yucateco brought from southern Mexico.
 It grows to heights exceeding 100 feet.
 Their common name implies that they are native to the state of Yucatán.
 These trees were well suited for the hot, humid climate of Empalme.
 They are still probably the most easily recognized feature of the town.
 In many places they cover entire streets for several blocks so that streets appear to be passing through a tunnel.

+Geography

 Climate

 Empalme experiences a desert climate with warm winters and hot summers.